Chart Color Schemes

 Moss Vale lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Moss Vale's population is estimated at around 10,009 as of Nov 2025.
-This reflects an increase of 699 people (7.5%) since the 2021 Census, which reported a population of 9,310 people.
-The change is inferred from the resident population of 9,640 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 267 validated new addresses since the Census date.
-This level of population equates to a density ratio of 128 persons per square kilometer, providing significant space per person and potential room for further development.
-Moss Vale's growth of 7.5% since the 2021 census exceeded the SA3 area (3.1%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration that contributed approximately 95.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Moss Vale's population is estimated at around 9,997 as of Nov 2025.
+This reflects an increase of 687 people (7.4%) since the 2021 Census, which reported a population of 9,310 people.
+The change is inferred from the resident population of 9,592 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 267 validated new addresses since the Census date.
+This level of population equates to a density ratio of 127 persons per square kilometer, providing significant space per person and potential room for further development.
+Moss Vale's growth since the 2021 census exceeded that of its SA3 area (3.3%) and the SA4 region, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 95.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant increase is forecast for Moss Vale, expected to increase by 3,011 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.2% in total over the 17 years.
+Population projections indicate a significant increase in the top quartile of locations outside capital cities, with Moss Vale expected to increase by 3,000 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.2% in total over the 17 years.

 Frequently Asked Questions - Population